EgoLife: Towards Egocentric Life Assistant: EgoLife Dataset Card

 \subsection{Data Cleaning}

-The dataset underwent rigorous data cleaning to ensure quality and remove any sensitive or low-quality segments.
-All identifiable faces and sensitive license plates were blurred, and audio containing sensitive topics was muted.
+The dataset underwent careful data cleaning to ensure data quality and remove sensitive or low-quality segments.
+All identifiable faces and license plates were blurred, and audio segments containing sensitive content were muted.